 The trainer (Joe Newbert) encouraged a difference of opinion by acknowledging different perspectives.
 He truly has a passion for people and what they need to be as a business analyst inside the organisation.
 Joe clearly keeps up to date with the ever-evolving role as a business analyst and he facilitates from experience.

 Are you planning on taking any more courses with BCMG in the future?
 If so, which ones and why?

 I would definitely like to enrol on BCMGs Commercial Awareness course.

-If you want to follow in Corrinne’s footsteps and earn yourself an IIBA endorsed certificate from the premier business analysis training programme in South Africa, download the course information pack now.
+If you want to follow in Corrinne’s footsteps and earn yourself an IIBA endorsed certificate from the premier business analysis training programme in South Africa, download the BCS Certificate in Business Analysis Practice information pack now.